Tim Groothuis/Witters Sport via USA TODAY Sports. Pictured: Mexico defender Edson Alvarez

 Germany opened as -185 favorites against Mexico.
-Behind 76% of moneyline tickets, the defending champs closed as -215 chalk at the offshore sportsbook CRIS.
+Behind 76% of moneyline tickets, the defending champs closed as -215 chalk.
 The implied probability of a German win was 68.3%.
 The betting market suggested Germany should come out on top, but the prediction models weren’t as confident.

 Through Sunday’s action, underdogs are 3-5-3 straight-up in the World Cup.
 A $100 bettor would have returned a profit of $238 wagering on these squads.
 Betting underdogs is a profitable trend in this tournament.

 In the 2014 World Cup, underdogs compiled a 22-33-9 record.
 Despite being 11 games under .500, these teams returned a profit of $1,193 for a $100 bettor, according to SportsInsights.com.
 The best time to bet the dogs was in the group stage.
 In the opening rounds, underdogs were 16-23-9.
 A $100 bettor won $1,426 for a 29.7% return on investment.